-What to expect on the UK driving test
+What should I expect when taking the UK driving test?

 The UK practical driving test lasts for about 40 mins.
 It’s broken down into the following sections: